What is antimicrobial PVC and why does it matter?

 More sustainable alternative to untreated PVC roofing materials

-MicroGuard: an OBPA-free technology for PVC roofing
+Introducing MicroGuard, an OBPA-alternative for PVC roofing

 MicroGuard enables manufacturers to deliver more durable PVC roofing, reducing the need for costly repairs and premature replacements.
 This translates into a significant competitive advantage and a step towards more sustainable building solutions.